Between the Lines

 The subtitle of this very timely book is Overcoming Us vs. Them.
 In this remarkable work, Shakil Choudhury delves to the heart of the human problem of xenophobia.

-According to Choudhury, our temptation to fear and exclude those physically unlike themselves begins in the brain: our neurology makes us tilt towards apparent tribe members and away from those who look different.
+According to Choudhury, our temptation to fear and exclude those physically unlike ourselves begins in the brain: our neurology makes us tilt towards apparent tribe members and away from those who appear to be outsiders.

 Along with our implicit bias, which we must work to bring to consciousness, the tendency toward negativity bias is also a challenge.
 Biologically speaking, we are more likely to withdraw in fear than approach in optimism.
 We're run by our emotions, and in an effort to keep us safe, the body defaults to fear.

 Racism, says the author, "remains a defining issue in our world."
 Yet humans "are learners," who have changed our thinking and behaviours, and will continue to do so."
 The idea that society is getting better is a view held not only by Chourdhury himself, but by such diverse individuals as the Dalai Lama and linguist Steven Pinker, whose TED talk provides startling evidence that we are living in the least violent era in human history.

 Choudhury, a former Ontario teacher, now gives workshops in cross-cultural communication, anti-racism, multiculturalism, and cultural intelligence.
 In a clear and engaging manner, he lays out his four pillars of deep diversity.
 He then goes on to explain the reality of unconscious bias, backing up this claim with personal anecdotes and scientific studies like Harvard's Project Implicit.
 Interestingly, it is now possible to participate in this research online.